mondoohq/docs/docs/mql/resources/cloudflare-pack/README.md

 description: The Cloudflare resource pack lets you use MQL to query and assess the security of your Cloudflare configuration.
 ---

-# Mondoo Cloudflare Resource Pack Reference
+# Cloudflare MQL Resource Pack Reference

 The Cloudflare resource pack lets you use MQL to query and assess the security of your Cloudflare configuration.